 Ultrafine Particles (PM0.1)

 The final type of particulate matter we will address is ultrafine dust.
-PM0.1 is even smaller than fine dust, with an average particle size of 0.1 μm or smaller, and originates from similar sources as PM2.5.
+PM0.1 is even smaller than fine dust, with an aerodynamic of 0.1 μm or smaller, and originates from similar sources as PM2.5.

 Less is known about PM0.1 than PM2.5, or even PM10, but there is a growing body of research indicating that ultrafine dust poses a worse threat than PM2.5, as the smaller particle size can infiltrate our bodies to an even greater extent.
 Recent studies show that PM0.1 displays enhanced cardiovascular toxicity and greater potential for oxidative stress.
 Ultrafine particles also represent the majority of airborne particulate matter indoors (up to 90%).

 Overall, ultrafine dust is not to be taken lightly, and additional research will shed light on the further differences between it and PM2.5.

 As both an indoor and outdoor air pollutant, particulate matter, including PM10, PM2.5, and PM0.1, is a complex and significant health threat.
 To learn more about particulate matter, check out our comprehensive guide below: